aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 {{% /alert %}}

-The following code example shows how to create a table that contains a single cell and applies row formatting.
+The following code example demonstrates how to create a table that contains a single cell and applies row formatting.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-ApplyRowFormatting.cpp" >}}